Where is Love Island filmed this year? The 2023 villa's location and changes

-On Sunday, 8th August, the islanders left the villa for a day at a beach club, known as Island Vibes.
+In the summer 2022 season, we saw the islanders head off for a day at a beach club, known as Island Vibes.

-Although the exact location of the beach club has been kept secret, it is likely that it is also in Sant Llorenç des Cardassar, where the main villa is based.
+Although the exact location of the beach club was kept secret, it's likely that it's also in Sant Llorenç des Cardassar, where the main villa was based at the time.

-It also doesn't appear to be an actual beach club, but rather a villa that the Love Island producers have made into their own beach club.
-Speaking of tunes, if you spotted one you liked on the show recently but don't know the name then check out our complete guide to all of the Love Island songs.
+It didn't appear to be an actual beach club, but rather a villa that the Love Island producers made into their own beach club.

 Winter Love Island starts on ITV2 and ITVX on Monday 16th January 2023 at 9pm.
 Previous seasons of Love Island are available on BritBox – you can sign up for a 7-day free trial.

 Looking for something else to watch?
 Check out our TV Guide or Streaming Guide, visit our Entertainment hub for the latest news.